awsdocs/aws-java-developer-guide-v2/doc_source/creating-clients.rst

 Each AWS service has a service interface with methods for each action in the service API.
-For example, the service interface for |DDBlong| is named :aws-java-class:`DynamoDbClient <services/dynamodb/DynamoDBClient>`.
+For example, the service interface for |DDBlong| is named :aws-java-class-prev:`DynamoDbClient <services/dynamodb/DynamoDbClient>`.
 Each service interface has a static factory builder method you can use to construct an implementation of the service interface.

 Obtaining a Client Builder